xiegeo/modbusone/README.md

 * Code broken by API changes should not compile, new errors to user code should not be introduced silently.

-* API changes will be documented to help someone losing their mind when working code stopped compiling.
+* API changes will be documented to speed adoption of new versions.

 My primary usage is RTU (over RS-485).
 Others may or may not be implemented in the future.